laradumps/laradumps-docs/docs/laravel/get-started/configuration.md

 To ignore specific Livewire components, include each class path in the `ignore_livewire_components` key inside the config file.

-Components in this list will NOT send state to the Desktop app.
+Components in this list will NOT send state to the Desktop App.

 ```php
 'ignore_livewire_components' => [